 The Company has designed a phase 2 clinical trial intended to measure efficacy of RCH-01 in a larger population of patients with mild to moderate androgenetic alopecia and answer critical questions related to dosing and treatment frequency.
-The Company is currently engaged in molecular marker research which is expected to lead to improvements in the product identification, manufacturing, and its clinical effectiveness.
-The Company will await data from this research and until clinical-grade prototypes of the RCI-02 dermal injector are available for use in clinical studies prior to submitting the clinical trial application for a phase 2 study of RCH-01 for regulatory approval.
+The Company is currently engaged in molecular marker research at the University of British Columbia which is expected to lead to improvements in the product identification, manufacturing, and its clinical effectiveness.
+The Company will await data from this research and until clinical-grade prototypes of the DermaPrecise dermal injector are available for use in clinical studies prior to submitting the clinical trial application for a phase 2 study of RCH-01 for regulatory approval.

 The Company has a Collaboration and Technology Transfer Agreement with Shiseido Company, Limited ("Shiseido"), one of the world's largest cosmetic companies.
-Both companies have agreed to work towards establishing a clinical research program in Asia, with the goal of increasing the available human clinical data on RCH-01.
-The Company anticipates that collaborative technology transfer will continue between the companies as any new improvements to the RCH-01 technology are developed by either party.
-This agreement gives Shiseido an exclusive geographic license to use the Company's RCH-01 hair regeneration technology in Japan, China, South Korea, Taiwan and the ASEAN countries representing a population of approximately 2.1 billion people.
+Both companies agreed to work towards establishing a clinical research program in Asia, with the goal of increasing the available human clinical data on RCH-01.
+The Parties agreed to collaborate as any new improvements to the RCH-01 technology were developed by either party.
+This agreement gave Shiseido an exclusive geographic license to use the Company's RCH-01 hair regeneration technology in Japan, China, South Korea, Taiwan and the ASEAN countries representing a population of approximately 2.1 billion people.
 In mid-2016, Shiseido alleged RepliCel had breached its obligations in the agreement which Shiseido alleged were potentially terminal to future obligations pursuant to the agreement.
 RepliCel has vigorously denied the existence of such breach and insists on the ongoing validity of the respective obligations on both parties pursuant to the agreement.
-No litigation or the triggering of other dispute mechanisms has been entered into by either party and RepliCel management is actively seeking to continue discussions and/or negotiations with Shiseido to resolve the matter.
-Shiseido funded a hospital-sponsored clinical study of RCH-01 in Japan which is now complete.
-The clinical data produced in such a study is, by agreement, to be made available to the Company.
-The Company expects Shiseido to share the data from this study with the Company in compliance with the Agreement.
-The Company has delivered a demand for the delivery of the data which Shisedo has failed to satisfy to-date.
-Nonetheless Shiseido continues to fund clinical testing and development of RCH-01 in Japan such as the clinical study described above.
+Despite the allegations of breach and termination, Shiseido funded a hospital-sponsored clinical study of RCH-01 in Japan which is now complete.
+The clinical data produced in the study is, by agreement, to be made available to the Company.
+The Company has delivered several demands for the delivery of the data which Shisedo have refused. the Company has made several other demands for compliance with difference obligations in the Agreement Shiseido has refused to comply with all demands.
+Nontheless, Shiseido continues to fund clinical testing and development of RCH-01 in Japan such as the Pivotal Clinical Study described above which is still ongoing and not yet completed.
+In 2021, the Company actively explored its legal alternatives in the pursuit of a resolution to this disagreement.
+From January 1, 2021 - December 31, 2021 the Company has taken the following legal and arbitration actions: